MVIG-SJTU/pointSIFT/README.md

 Please cite the paper in your publications if it helps your research:
 ```
 @misc{1807.00652,
-Author = {Mingyang Jiang and Yiran Wu and Cewu Lu},
+Author = {Mingyang Jiang and Yiran Wu and Tianqi Zhao and Zelin Zhao and Cewu Lu},
 Title = {PointSIFT: A SIFT-like Network Module for 3D Point Cloud Semantic Segmentation},
 Year = {2018},
 Eprint = {arXiv:1807.00652},